 More Pressure From Water

-Kayaking in white water means that if you fall out, the water pressure of the quickly moving water will keep you stuck in the kayak unless you take action.
+Kayaking in white water means that if you fall out, the water pressure of the quickly moving water will keep you stuck in the kayak, unless you take action.

 White Water Is Disorienting

-Rocks & Debris in Your Way
+Rocks And Debris In Your Way

 White water constantly disrupts the water bed, making large rocks and debris more likely to get in your way if you tip over.